Census in Pakistan

 The Census in Pakistan is a legally decennial census and a descriptive count of Pakistan's population on Census Day, and of their dwellings, conducted and supervised by the Pakistan Bureau of Statistics.
 The most recent census was the 2023 Pakistani census.

 Overview

 A national census is mandated by the Constitution of Pakistan to be held every ten years.
 After the independence of Pakistan in 1947, the first census took place in 1951 under Finance Minister Sir Malik Ghulam, serving under Prime Minister Liaquat Ali Khan.
-Since 1951, there have been only 6 nationwide censuses (1961, 1972, 1981, 1998 and 2017).
-Delays and postponements have often been due to politicization.
-The next national census was scheduled to take place in 2001 and later 2008, and again in 2010, but none of those plans could materialize.
-Pakistan's last completed census took place in 2023.
-There were multiple census counts completed for the latest round in April 2012, but were subsequently thrown out as being "unreliable".
-A UN led census was to be conducted with staff training and GPS digitisation.
-As of 2015, the population of Pakistan is estimated at 191.71 million.
-As of 2016, the population of religious minorities in Pakistan have increased to 3 million.
-The 2023 census recorded a total population throughout the country of 241,499,431 (excluding Gilgit-Baltistan and Azad Kashmir).
+Since 1951, there have been 7 nationwide censuses (1961, 1972, 1981, 1998, 2017 and 2023).
+The censuses have often faced delays and postponements due to politicization.
+For example, the 6th national census after 1998 (which itself faced a delay of 7 years) was scheduled to take place in 2001, later being postponed to 2008, and then again to 2010.
+There were multiple census counts completed in April 2012, but were subsequently thrown out as being "unreliable".
+It was ultimately conducted in 2017.
+The most recent census in 2023 recorded a total population throughout the country of 241,499,431 (excluding Gilgit-Baltistan and Azad Kashmir).